 The property is located within a Settlement Area that is defined in provincial and municipal planning documents.
 It is designated 'Residential' as per 'Schedule A' of the City of Brampton Official Plan, and 'Mixed-Use One' within the Hurontario-Main Corridor Secondary Plan.
-These designations permit a wide range of uses and activities, including a range of office, commercial, institutional, cultural and entertainment uses, in conjunction with medium and high density residential uses.
+These designations permit a wide range of uses and activities, including a range of office, commercial, institutional, cultural and entertainment uses, in conjunction with medium and high-density residential uses.

 The proposed development represents an appropriately scaled development within an 'Primary MTSA' and 'Mobility Hub' along Steeles Avenue West.

-The proposed mixed-use development also represents intensification within the Urban System and utilizes existing municipal services and community uses.
-The development efficiently uses lands that are underutilized, adjacent to existing public transit services, and near a planned transit corridor.
+The proposed mixed-use development also represents intensification within the Urban System and an identified growth area and utilizes existing municipal services and community uses.
+The development efficiently uses lands that are currently underutilized, adjacent to existing public transit services, and near a planned transit corridor.
 Through the use of zoning controls and urban design guidelines, the built form and character of the proposed development will both integrate into the existing neighborhood and enhance the character and design of the site itself.
 The development also represents a compact built-form which will provide of mix of land uses and housing types.
 Being a form of intensification, the proposed development will assist in achieving the policy objective of ensuring sufficient housing supply within a settlement area.
-Based on the above, staff is satisfied that the proposed Zoning By-law amendment is consistent with the Provincial Policy Statement.
+The proposed development also includes a public park and pedestrian mid-block connection which supports Section 3.9.1 of the statement by providing public areas and supporting the creation of a complete community.